MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 <!-- ====================================================================== -->
 ## Before you begin

 To submit an extension to the Microsoft Edge Add-ons website, you must be registered as a developer with the Microsoft Edge program.
-You register for the Microsoft Edge program at Partner Center.
+You register for the Microsoft Edge program at [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd).
 To register for the Microsoft Edge program, you need a Microsoft account (MSA).
 If you don't have a Microsoft account (MSA), create one.
-One way to create a Microsoft account (MSA) is to use your existing GitHub account to log in to Partner Center - dialog boxes help you automatically create a Microsoft account (MSA).
+One way to create a Microsoft account (MSA) is to use your existing GitHub account to log in to Partner Center.
+Follow the prompts displayed in the dialog boxes to automatically create a Microsoft account (MSA).

 > [!NOTE]
 > There is no registration fee for submitting extensions to the Microsoft Edge program.

 If you don't have a Partner Center account, or you have a Partner Center account but its Primary Owner isn't a Microsoft account (MSA), you must either:
-*  Use an existing Microsoft account (MSA)) to register with the Microsoft Edge program.
+*  Use an existing Microsoft account (MSA) to register with the Microsoft Edge program.
 *  Create a new Microsoft account (MSA).
 A Microsoft account (MSA) is an Outlook.com, Live.com, or Hotmail.com account.

 To create a Microsoft account (MSA):